Nickolas-Hernandez/to-do-list-php/README.md

 # to-do-list-php

-A simple HTML, CSS, JavaSCript, and PHP application that utilizes AJAX and PHP scripts to perform CRUD operations on a MySQL database.
+A simple HTML, CSS, JavaScript, and PHP application that utilizes AJAX and PHP scripts to perform CRUD operations on a MySQL database.